AZHenley/goforth/README.md

 ## What is the point?

 Just exploring how Forth works.
-The interpreter could be simplified and optimized.